robotlolita/robotlolita.github.io/_drafts/how-oo-languages-work.md

 less, the end result is pretty much the same from the point of view of how you use it.

-Below are examples of how one would create the previous 1 object in major prototype-based languages:
+Below are some examples of constructing objects in different languages supporting the prototype-based model.

 <ul class="tabs">
   <li><a href="#javascript" class="active">JavaScript</a></li>